 This understanding is missed by those whose worldview is shaped by the commercial media.
 Today’s dominant culture knows nothing of the sacramental value of life or the intrinsic value of all parts of creation.
 Its view is purely utilitarian, based on turning plants, animals, land, and even water into commodities so that they can be bought and sold, reducing their value to the economic value of the bottom line.
 This profane ideology creates a framework that allows creation to be exploited for the sake of human beings and diminishes hope for the future.

 Despite our incredible cultural and technological accomplishments, we humans are still created beings, dependent on the One who brought the universe into being, and interdependent with the rest of creation: plants and trees, mountains and rivers, stars and swirling galaxies.
 What we do affects the whole web of life, and the condition of the whole affects us.
 Poisons released into the air and waters come to lodge in our tissues, as well as in the tissues of the other creatures with whom we share the earth.
 The loss of other species depletes the biological diversity from which medicines and food sources for human beings are developed, while also diminishing the whole.
 Climate change brings floods and super-hurricanes, changes disease patterns, destroys ecosystems, and threatens to submerge whole islands, including populated ones.

-Amid these grave challenges, faith communities have a profound opportunity and responsibility to lend aid and to point in the direction of hope.
-We hope that our work will help inspire others to join in helping to make possible the regeneration of God’s creation, for the sake of God’s beloved people, for the sake of the whole, for the sake of future generations, for the sake of our souls.
+Amid these grave challenges, spiritually-based communities have a profound opportunity and responsibility to lend aid and to point in the direction of hope.
+We hope that our work will help inspire others to join in helping to make possible the regeneration of God’s creation, for the sake of God’s beloved people (especially those who are most vulnerable), for the sake of the whole community of life, for the sake of future generations, for the sake of our souls.